 Click here to learn more about using the Factbook.

 Whether you have the massive The Works of Saint Augustine: A Translation for the 21st Century or just a few volumes, add them all to a collection from your Library.
 Open the Tools menu and begin entering Collections in the search bar.
 Open the Collections tool and enter a filter like author:Augustine or series:21st century.
 The first will create a collection populated with all of your resources by Augustine regardless of the translation while the second limits your collection to the NCP series.

-You can quickly and easily limit a Basic search to a particular Collection by clicking the search location (Everything in the image below), scrolling down to the Collections section, and selecting your newly created Collection of Augustine resources.
+You can quickly and easily limit a Books search to a particular Collection by clicking the search location, scrolling down to the Collections section, and selecting your newly created Collection of Augustine resources.
 Now you can search for a specific topic, phrase, biblical reference, and so much more in your collection.